 Chinzombo had us at the private pool.
 And we loved the eco-friendly air-conditioner above our bed.
 Killer leopard sightings at this luxury safari camp were a bonus.

-Not kitschy.
-Educational and fun.
-Our Wine Flies Tour from Cape Town took us to five Stellenbosch wineries, including Annandale for bold, luscious, old-world reds.
+Our educational and fun Wine Flies Tour from Cape Town took us to five Stellenbosch wineries, including Annandale for bold, luscious, old-world reds.

-You don’t really want to see lions on a walking safari in Zambia (just small critters).
-Being exposed out in the bush with Norman Carr Safaris is thrilling enough.
+You don’t really want to see lions on walking safaris.
+It’s thrilling enough being unprotected in the bush on a Norman Carr Safaris trip in Zambia!